Friday, 19 June 2009

 2 young celeriac, each about the size of an orange

-1 T (15 ml) creamed horseradish, or freshly grated horseradish, to taste
+1 Tbsp (15 ml) creamed horseradish, or freshly grated horseradish, to taste

 a squeeze of fresh lemon juice

-Put a fat dollop of mustard in the palm of your hand and smooth it all over the fillet.
+Put a dollop of mustard in the palm of your hand and smooth it all over the fillet.
 Sprinkle with olive oil and grind over plenty of fresh black pepper.
-Heat a little olive oil and butter in a large frying pan over a high flame.
-The fat should be very hot, but not actually smoking.
-Brown the fillet on all sides; this shouldn't take longer than six or seven minutes.
+Season with salt.
+Heat the olive oil in a large frying pan over a high flame.
+The fat should be very hot, but not yet smoking.
+Brown the fillet on all sides; this shouldn't take longer than five or six minutes.

 Now put the fillet onto the heated roasting pan and bake in the pre-heated oven for 10-20 minutes, depending on the degree of pinkness you want.
 (A slim fillet takes about 10 minutes; a full-size one 15-20.
 If you're not sure, cut a deep slit in the thickest part of the fillet to check for doneness).
 You'll find more detailed instructions for cooking fillet here.

 Now make the salad.
+Whisk together the yoghurt and cream, and add enough horseradish to give the dressing a nice bite.
+Add a good squeeze of lemon juice - the sauce should be pleasantly sharp - and season with salt and a little white pepper.
 Peel the celeriac with a sharp knife and cut into very thin slices (you could use a mandolin).
-Stack the slices vertically, and cut them into strips or matchsticks.
-Place in a bowl.
-In another bowl, whisk together the yoghurt and cream, and add enough horseradish to give the dressing a nice bite.
-Add a good squeeze of lemon juice and season with salt and pepper.
-Pour just enough dressing over the celeriac strips to light coat each piece: the salad should not be swimming in dressing.
+Stack the slices vertically, cut them into strips or matchsticks, and place in a mixing bowl.
+Pour just enough dressing over the celeriac strips lightly to coat each piece: the salad should not be swimming in dressing.
+Do so immediately, or the celeriac will go brown.

-Remove the fillet from the oven, wrap in tin foil (or in cling-film) and set aside to rest for 5 minutes.
+Remove the fillet from the oven and set aside to rest for 10 minutes.

-Unwrap the fillet, carve into slices.
-Arrange the slices on a big platter, pile the celeriac in the middle, and top with tangle of crunchy alfalfa sprouts.
+Carve the warm fillet into slices and arrange them on a platter (or on individual plates).
+Pile the celeriac in the middle, and top with tangle of crunchy alfalfa sprouts, or micro greens of your choice.

 Serves 8-10 as a starter; 6 as a main course.